 - The most notable difference is that boutiques hire analysts with the goal of promotion from within.
 Boutiques focus a lot on fit during the interview and the lifestyle isn't as demanding, so the culture is less churn and burn.

 A Day in the Life of an Investment Banking Analyst

 The work of the investment banker varies from day-to-day.
-Some days you'll be preparing a pitch book the entire day; others you'll be plugging away at a.
+Some days you'll be preparing a pitch book the entire day; others you'll be plugging away at a financial model.
 The following is not one of those days.
 Instead, it's a rather satirical take on the typical investment banker's day.

-1:45 pm – "Bloody relationship bankers!!" remarks my Vice President as he storms off to his desk.
-I pick up a foam football and launch it at the equity.
+- 1:45 pm – "Bloody relationship bankers!!" remarks my Vice President as he storms off to his desk.
+I pick up a foam football and launch it at the equity Capital Markets Group.
 I occasionally work with those former frat boys from the HYP trinity, clueless to the world of LBOs and Firepower analysis, but nonetheless, a great group of guys.
-"Are you kidding me (my name), you messed up my fantasy lacrosse selections!!"

 - 5:00 pm – Receive all the company profiles, company information, stock ownership information, and so on from the work I delegated.
-As a modern day warrior, I lift my shield MS PowerPoint and wield my sword Microsoftand push forward in order to piece together a Fortune 500 merger.
+As a modern day warrior, I lift my shield MS PowerPoint and wield my sword Microsoft Excel and push forward in order to piece together a Fortune 500 merger.

-10:00 pm – Well, it looks like I'm not going to make it into the gym today.
-I glance over my shoulder and see thereturning from their workout at Equinox.
+- 10:00 pm – Well, it looks like I'm not going to make it into the gym today.
+I glance over my shoulder and see the Capital Markets Group returning from their workout at Equinox.
 I let my associate know the model is ready and that I've saved and exited out.

 Interested in Investment Banking - Breaking In